oampo/thinkful-projects/guidelines.md

 ### Project Brief

 Your project brief sets the stage for the student.
-Have fun with the scenario for your project.
+Have fun with the scenario.
 Maybe the student should imagine they are [working for NASA](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/external_apis/NASA.md) to solve problems in space.
 Or maybe they're working for Google to serve you more ads.
 You should provide realistic context with a tangible outcome in a way that's fun to read.
 This is your chance to be creative.

 The brief should also explain precisely what the final product does.
 If there's a visual output, show an example of what it could look like; if not describe the functionality in clear terms, such as ["visiting /jedi/Beyonce/Knowles should respond with ‘Hello KnoBe.'"](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/first_node_server/jedi.md).
 By the time students finish reading this section the end goal of the project should be clear.